CarloAndreaDeFilippo/ScatteringSimulator/README.md

 ### Simulation configuration file

-In the second file are present all the simulation related info, such as the type of simulation or the mesh density of the scattering points.
+The second file contains all simulation-related information, such as the type of simulation and the mesh density of the scattering points.

 [^1]: ACS Nano 2022, 16, 2, 2558–2568, [https://doi.org/10.1021/acsnano.1c09208](https://doi.org/10.1021/acsnano.1c09208)